 How to register

-You will also require proof of identity for example a valid driving license or passport and proof of address.
+It is highly preferable that you provid proof of identity for example a valid driving license or passport and proof of address.

 Please allow up to two weeks for the NHS to process your registration, however if you require an appointment within this time frame you are able to make one.

 Disabled Patient Facilities

 Although the practice is located in a tall building we have a ramped access round the back of the building and ground floor consulting room and toilet facilities.
 The parking at the practice is normally reserved for the doctors, but if you need to arrive in your car, please let the reception know well in advance of your appointment and we can ensure a parking space is reserved for you for the time of your appointment.